|147C.05||Scope of practice.|

-"Advisory council" means the Respiratory Care Advisory Council established under section 147C.35.
+Subd.
+2. Advisory council.
+"Advisory council" means the respiratory care practitioner advisory council established under section 147C.35.

-"Approved education program" means a university, college, or other postsecondary education program leading to eligibility for registry or certification in respiratory care, that, at the time the student completes the program, is accredited by a national accrediting organization approved by the board.
+Subd.
+3. Approved education program.
+"Approved education program" means a university, college, or other post-secondary education program leading to eligibility for registry or certification in respiratory care, that, at the time the student completes the program, is accredited by a national accrediting organization approved by the board.

-"Board" means the Board of Medical Practice or its designee.
+Subd.
+4. Board.
+"Board" means the board of medical practice or its designee.

-"Credential" means a license or other evidence of qualification or authorization to engage in respiratory care practice in this state or any other state.
+Subd.
+6. Credential.
+"Credential" means a license, permit, certification, registration, or other evidence of qualification or authorization to engage in respiratory care practice in this state or any other state.

-"Credentialing examination" means an examination administered by the National Board for Respiratory Care, its successor organization, or the Canadian Society for Respiratory Care for credentialing as a respiratory therapist or other title indicating an entry or advanced level respiratory care practitioner.
+Subd.
+7. Credentialing examination.
+"Credentialing examination" means an examination administered by the National Board for Respiratory Care or other national testing organization approved by the board for credentialing as a certified respiratory therapy technician, registered respiratory therapist, or other title indicating an entry or advanced level respiratory care practitioner.

-"Health care facility" means a hospital as defined in section 144.50, subdivision 2, a medical facility as defined in section 144.561, subdivision 1, paragraph (b), or a nursing home as defined in section 144A.01, subdivision 5, a long-term acute care facility, a subacute care facility, an outpatient clinic, a physician's office, a rehabilitation facility, or a hospice.
+Subd.
+8. Health care facility.
+"Health care facility" means a hospital as defined in section 144.50, subdivision 2, a medical facility as defined in section 144.561, subdivision 1, paragraph (b), or a nursing home as defined in section l44A.01, subdivision 5, a long-term acute care facility, a subacute care facility, an outpatient clinic, a physician's office, or a hospice.

-(a) The practice of respiratory care by a licensed respiratory therapist includes, but is not limited to, the following services:
+(a) The practice of respiratory care by a registered respiratory care practitioner includes, but is not limited to, the following services: